babylonchain/babylon-timestamping-demo/README.md

 This repository contains all the necessary artifacts and instructions to set up and run a Babylon network locally, for a BTC timestamping demo scenario.

+This repository is based on and adapted from the `babylon-deployment` repository.

 ## Prerequisites

 1. Install Docker Desktop